 Leather Patch Buckles

 One type of belt buckle that will take just a bit more work to attach is a leather patch buckle.
-This type of buckle will usually consist of two pieces, one being the belt itself and the other being a piece of leather with the buckle attached to it.
+This type will usually consist of two pieces, one being the belt itself and the other being a piece of leather with the buckle attached to it.

 To attach this type of buckle, you'll need to make sure that the belt end without the buckle has enough holes punched into it for the proper size and fit.
 You'll then need to thread the buckle and leather patch onto this end, followed by folding the belt end over so that the point of the buckle can fit through one of the holes before finally securing it with a rivet or other type of fastener.